victorgson/victorgson/README.md

 ####

-- 🎓 I'm a App Developer student @ IT Högskolan.
+- I'm a App Developer student @ IT Högskolan.
 - My primary focus lies in Swift and iOS development, which piques my interest the most.
-- ⚡ I love programming, running and sports.

 ----
 # App